tigera/docs/calico-enterprise/visibility/get-started-cem.mdx

 - Manager UI features and controls
 - How to gain visibility into clusters

-Let's go through each item in the Manager left navbar from top to bottom.
+Let's go through each item in the Manager UI left navbar from top to bottom.
 You can follow along using any cluster.

-### Dashboards
+### Dashboard

 > From the left navbar, click Dashboards.

-Dashboards are a birds-eye view of cluster activity.
+The Dashboard provides a birds-eye view of cluster activity.
 Note the following:

 - The filter panel at the top lets you change dashboard views and the time range.
 - The **Layout Settings** shows the default metrics.
 To get WireGuard metrics for pod-to-pod and host-to-host encryption, you must [enable WireGuard]({{site.baseurl}}/compliance/encrypt-cluster-pod-traffic).
-- For application related dashboard cards to show data, like HTTP Response Codes or Url Requests, you need to [configure L7 logs]({{site.baseurl}}/visibility/elastic/l7/configure).
+- For application-related dashboard cards to show data, like HTTP Response Codes or Url Requests, you need to [configure L7 logs]({{site.baseurl}}/visibility/elastic/l7/configure).

 ![dashboards]({{site.baseurl}}/images/dashboards.png)